Hong Kong will cull 2,000 animals after hamsters in pet store get COVID-19 - NewsBreak

 The city will also stop the sale of hamsters and the import of small mammals, according to officials from the Agriculture, Fisheries and Conservation Department.
 The move came after the pet shop employee tested positive for the delta variant on Monday.
 Several hamsters imported from the Netherlands at the same store tested positive as well.

-“If you own a hamster, you should keep your hamsters at home, do not take them out,” said department director Leung Siu-fai at a news conference.COVID deaths and cases rising again in US nursing homes
+“If you own a hamster, you should keep your hamsters at home, do not take them out,” said department director Leung Siu-fai at a news conference.4th vaccine shows limited results with omicron, Israel study finds

 “All pet owners should observe good personal hygiene, and after you have been in contact with animals and their food, you should wash your hands.”